fmeringdal/nettu-scheduler/README.md

 ```

 The `ACCOUNT_API_KEY` environment variable is going to create an `Account` (if it does not already exist) during
-server startup with the given key. `Account`s act as tenants in the server and it is possible to create multiple `Account`s by using the `CREATE_ACCOUNT_SECRET_CODE` which you can provide as an environment variable.
+server startup with the given key. `Account`s act as tenants in the server, and it is possible to create multiple `Account`s by using the `CREATE_ACCOUNT_SECRET_CODE` which you can provide as an environment variable.

 Quick example of how to create and query a user
 ```bash